machalliance/standards/models/entities/utilities/address.md

 | `updated_at`            | ISO 8601 update timestamp                                         | SHOULD      |
 | `verified_at`           | ISO 8601 verification timestamp                                   | COULD       |
 | `extensions`            | Namespaced dictionary for extension data                          | RECOMMENDED |

+> [!NOTE]
+> There are three common ways of storing address information _unstructured_, _structured_ and _hybrid_ addresses.
+You should consult appropriate guideance around ISO 20022 to understand which is best for your use case.
+Read https://www.redcompasslabs.com/insights/how-to-get-ready-for-hybrid-addresses-iso-20022/ for more information.

 ---